ColOfAbRiX/figlet4s/README.md

 Supports Scala version 2.13.

-### SBT

-Not released on Maven Central.
+Not released on Maven Central yet.

-## Using impure functions
+## Quick start

 These examples show step-by-step how to use Figlet4s.
-In this scenario we don't want to use any particular effect, and we want errors to be thrown as exceptions.
+This is the basic scenario where we assume users don't want to use or don't want to deal with effects, and we want errors to be thrown as exceptions.

-### Quick start

 The general way to use Figlet4s involves 3 steps:

-* first obtain a builder
+* first obtain a builder to set the options;
-* configure the options of the builder, if needed
+* then configure the options of the builder, if needed;
-* render a text into a FIGure
+* last render a text into a FIGure

 ```scala
 import com.colofabrix.scala.figlet4s.unsafe._